balanced/balanced-docs/overview/includes/payouts.rst

   As soon as the credit is created through the API, the status shows as ``pending``.
 This indicates that Balanced received the information for the credit and will begin processing.
 The ACH network itself processes transactions in a batch format.
-Batch submissions are processed immediately before 3pm PT on business days.
-If the credit has been created after 3pm PT, it will not be submitted to the ACH network until 3pm PT the next business day
+Batch submissions are processed at 3pm on business days.
+  If the credit is created after 3pm PST, it will not be submitted for processing until 3pm PST the next business day.

 ``paid``
   One business day after the batch submission, the status will change to